github/developer.github.com/content/guides/getting-started.md

 talk more about that later.
 * Take note of the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers.
-This pair of headers indicate how many requests a client can make in a rolling hour and how many of those requests it has already spent.
+This pair of headers indicate how many requests a client can make in a rolling hour and how many of those requests the client has already spent.

 ## Authentication